-Teacher - Student Ratio: 1:22
+Teacher - Student Ratio: 1:22 Grade Levels for Which Program is Intended: 6 - 8

 A. Laboratory shall have six rectangular tables facing one direction, able to seat five students per table and all students facing one direction.
 Laboratory shall have tape program with workbooks.
 Students listen to a pre-recorded tape, then student shall be able to self answer the tape and play back to listen to student's own voice.
 Pre-recorded tape must not be erasable, but student's voice must be erasable.
 Teacher shall be connected to the student's stations so teacher can listen to each student individually.